vamsikrishnachippagiri45/Vamsi_Krishna_VSD_RISCV_SOC_Tapeout_program/docs/week2/part2/readme.md

     RESET Signal: Shows a transition from active to inactive early in the simulation, confirming the system initialization sequence completed successfully, preparing the core to begin executing its program.

-2. Verification of Data Path (RVMYTH Stub → DAC)
+2. Verification of Data Path (RVMYTH → DAC)

     RV_TO_DAC[9:0]: This digital signal exhibits a clear, periodic stepping pattern (a thick band of changing values), confirming that the RVMYTH Core Stub is executing its internal counting logic and successfully driving its output interface synchronously.